PGCE Access Scholarship terms and conditions 2019/20

 Mature (PGCE Access – over 25)

-3.3 Applicants are considered for bursaries using the information provided at the time of their application only and cannot be considered should their circumstances change during the course of their studies.
-Bursaries cannot be backdated.
+3.3 Applicants are considered for scholarships using the information provided at the time of their application only and cannot be considered should their circumstances change during the course of their studies.
+Scholarships cannot be backdated.

 3.4 Only one scholarship/bursary can be paid to any one student in any one year with the exception of the Care Leaver Bursary and the Postgraduate Academic Excellence Scholarship.

-3.5 If an applicant is eligible for more than one bursary, they will be awarded the one which will be the most financially beneficial across the full course duration.
+3.5 If an applicant is eligible for more than one scholarship/bursary, they will be awarded the one which will be the most financially beneficial across the full course duration.

 3.6 Where the number of applicants who meet the criteria exceeds the number of bursaries available, the number of points scored from the under-represented criteria met will be taken into consideration (as detailed in the ‘General Terms and Conditions’ below).